Edward-CNRG-NTU/ADLxMLDS2017/README.md

 # ADLxMLDS2017

-for introduction, see the 'report.pdf' file in each folder.
+for demonstration, see the 'report.pdf' file in each folder.